Open-EO/openeo-vue-components/README.md

 - `columns` (object, required): The columns to show in the table.
 - `data` (array, required): An array of objects containing the data to show.
+- `next` (function): Indicates whether more data is available to be loaded/shown and how.
+Shows a button to load more data into the table and executes the given (async) function.
+Defaults to `null` (i.e. no more data available).
+- `fa` (boolean): Whether to use Font Awesome icons or not.
+Defaults to `false`.

 **Slots:**